-Compliance analysis keywords are keywords that begin with "C-" (e.g. C-PERMIT-SCOPE) and are only referenced by the rules processor.
-They are used for generating the proposed building, creating the budget building based on budget conversion rules and reporting.
+Compliance analysis keywords are keywords that begin with the letter C followed by a dash (e.g. C-PERMIT-SCOPE) and are only referenced by the DOE-2.2 compliance rules processor.
+These keywords are used for generating the proposed building and creating the budget building based on budget conversion rules and reporting.
 Compliance analysis keywords are not directly referenced by the DOE-2.2 simulation engine.
+When using eQUEST the keywords used exclusively for compliance analysis are highlighted with a light yellow-green background as in the example below.